philbooth/scrumpy/README.md

 you have to walk the tree
 and interrogate every node.

-Instead, scrumpy takes
-a root node and search criteria, then returns an array of matching nodes.
+Instead of doing that yourself, scrumpy takes a root node and some search criteria, then returns an array of matching nodes.